 Why Do Breasts Have To Be Crammed Into Bras?

 Let's have a chat about boobs, bras, and my choice to almost never wear one.
 For the longest time my routine coming home was taking my bra off the second I got in the door.
 I felt I had to wear one everyday, with every outfit, or I would look "frumpy", "gross" or "offensive".
-Yet I was always insanely uncomfortable - I have yet to find a bra that I can wear all day, everyday without uncomfortable pinching.
+Yet I was always insanely uncomfortable - I had yet to find a bra that I can wear all day, everyday without uncomfortable pinching.

 It's especially difficult trying to wear only ethically made or sustainable clothing.
 Almost no brands* make any with wide enough straps to comfortably hold the weight of my breasts without cutting into my shoulders.
 There are some shirts I feel more comfortable wearing a bra with, and I do love wearing beautiful lingerie from time to time, but more often than not I've worn them to make other people comfortable.